Excel Vlookup Tutorial Part 2 - Vlookup Syntax & Rules

 The syntax for the Excel Vlookup function is:

 where the function arguments are:

-An optional logical argument, which can be set to TRUE or FALSE, meaning :
+An optional logical argument, which describes what the function should return in the event that it does not find an exact match to the lookup_value.The [range_lookup] can be set to TRUE or FALSE, meaning:

-(Note: with this option, the left-hand column of the table_array must be in ascending order)
+Note: if this option is used, the left-hand column of the table_array must be in ascending order.

 It is important that you understand the following rules when using the Vlookup function in Excel:

 - The data in the supplied table_array must be organised in columns.

 - The function sees upper case and lower case text as being equal (i.e. a lookup of the string "TEXT" will match the string "text").

 - The Vlookup function does not recognise numbers and text representations of numbers as being equal.
 Therefore, if your lookup_value is equal to the text string "10", but the values in the table_array are numeric, the function will fail to find a match.